Posted on 8/19/2020

 Baits to use include bloodworms, squid, shrimp, sand fleas, and artificial alternatives.

 Remember: Small hooks catch more fish!
-Dont make the mistake of buying too large of hooks; you may only need a size 4-6 hook for in the surf.
+Don't make the mistake of buying hooks too large; you may only need a size 4-6 hook for the surf.

-Pier fishing has similar principals as surf fishing, except one has the advantage of casting from above, and at greater depths.
-Pier fishing provides the added opportunity of targeting larger catches, of which are typically found beyond the outer bar.
+Pier fishing has similar principals to surf fishing, except one has the advantage of casting from above, and at greater depths.
+Pier fishing provides the added opportunity of targeting larger catches which are typically found beyond the outer bar.
 This is where shallow, sandy waters end and open up to deeper waters.
-In prime season, fishermen on the piers are reeling in sharks, Cobia, and King Mackerel.
+In prime season, lucky casts from the piers are reeling in sharks, Cobia, and King Mackerel.

-Charters are a greatway to get out on the waters and make memories!
-Many experienced fishingcaptains call the Outer Banks home.
-I mean, have you ever heard of theshow Wicked Tuna?
-Its no secret that OBX fishing has got it goin on!
+Charters are a great way to get out on the water and make memories!
+Many experienced fishing captains call the Outer Banks home.
+I mean, have you ever heard of the show Wicked Tuna?
+It's no secret that OBX fishing has got it going on!

-There are inshore, nearshore, and offshore fishingexcursions.
-Each of which offers a unique experience, with the same goal inmind: reeling in something neat!
+There are inshore, nearshore, and offshore fishing excursions.
+Each of which offer a unique experience, with the same goal in mind: reeling in a great adventure!

 Headboat Fishing